codemilli/wikis/Add-proper-Readline-support-to-Ruby-on-Mac-OS-X.md

 ## Using a pure Ruby readline implementation

 The easiest way to get a working readline implementation is to install [rb-readline](https://github.com/luislavena/rb-readline), a pure Ruby readline implementation.
-However there have been reported issues with it, so you better want to compile your Ruby with real Readline support.

 You can install it by simply adding

 ```Ruby
 group :development do